listing-mirror/knowledge_base/mirror/amazon-to-ebay.md

 *A GIF GOES HERE*

 From there, the data will be input into your eBay listings.
 This should bring them up to eBay's standards, and make them live.

+You can view the status of the spreadsheet in the [Bulk Upload History page](https://reflector.listingmirror.com/report/bulk-history/).

 ***